 In 2015, Rebecca Gordon-Nesbitt completed a review asking: is there a relationship between engaging in the arts and long-term health benefits, and, if so, can we find evidence of it?

-To answer this question her scoping exercise revealed 15 studies that are summarised in the report.
-Further to that, Rebecca also considered, who has been seeking this evidence?
-She found that the Nordic countries – specifically Finland, Norway and Sweden – have strategically been seeking to record evidence of the long-term relationship between arts engagement and health during the past 30 years.
+To address this question, Rebecca considered who has been seeking this evidence, and reviewed fifteen studies.
+She found that the Nordic countries – specifically Finland, Norway and Sweden – have strategically sought to record evidence of the long-term relationship between arts engagement and health during the past 30 years.
 However, in the UK, no such long-term studies are available to deliver us this evidence – because we have not been looking for it.

 The multiple mechanisms that might explain the links between the arts and health are explored in Rebecca’s report, in terms of social and cultural explanations such as social capital, psychological factors (such as the reduction of stress, cognitive theories of the protective effects of the arts, and feeling a sense of belonging) and biological explanations involving epigenetics.
-My own research explores the ‘active ingredients’ of the arts from a psychological perspective for people with mental health difficulties.
-Future posts will explore this further.
+My own research similarly explores the ‘active ingredients’ of the arts from a psychological perspective for people with mental health difficulties.

 It could be argued that the recognition of a phenomenon is the first step to studying it.
 Finland and its neighbouring countries have used wisdom and intuition – again, in an ode to simplicity and an egalitarian approach to well-being – to study the human urge to create and engage in the arts.
 The Nordic governments have subsequently used the evidence to inform and implement high-quality arts programmes to improve community and national well-being.